Here are all the winners from the 2024 Grammys – rolling list

 Aja Monet – ‘When the Poems Do What They Do’

-J. Ivy – ‘The Light Inside’
+J. Ivy – ‘The Light Inside’ – winner

 Kevin Powell – ‘Grocery Shopping With My Mother’